Element-centric clustering comparison unifies overlaps and hierarchy: Datasets

 Overlapping and hierarchically structured clusterings were derived using Order Statistics Local Optimization Method (OSLOM) network community detection \cite{Lancichinetti2011oslom} with the following parameters: weighted, undirected edges, $p=0.1$, $100$ runs for the detection at the bottom of the hierarchy and $1000$ runs for the detection at the top of the hierarchy.
-All singlet communities were kept.
+All singlet communities were kept in the clusterings.
 Due to the variability in clustering structure between runs of the algorithm, $10$ clusterings were extracted for each patient.

 The subject similarity matrix was then constructed as follows.
 The similarity of each diagonal entry is $1.0$.
-Each off-diagonal entry in the ($48\times48$) subject similarity matrix is the average \ourmeasure\ similarity of all comparisons $10\times10 = 100$ between the $10$ OSLOM communities uncovered for each subject.
+Each off-diagonal entry in the ($48\times48$) subject similarity matrix is the average element-centric similarity of all comparisons $10\times10 = 100$ between the $10$ OSLOM communities uncovered for each subject.
 For all comparisons, we set $\alpha = 0.9$ and $r=8.0$.
 Our choice of the scaling parameter, $r=8.0$, was grounded in the explorations of synthetic binary hierarchies of equivalent height.
 The dis-similarity matrix is one minus the similarity matrix.
-Four additional matrices were found by using the community structure found by slicing each OSLOM community dendrogram and retaining only the bottom or top communities and performing all pair-wise comparisons with either the \ourmeasure\ or ONMI similarity measures.
+Six additional matrices were found by using the community structure found by slicing each OSLOM community dendrogram and retaining only the bottom or top communities and performing all pair-wise comparisons with either our element-centric similarity measure, ONMI or the Omega index.
+Note that we use only these three measure of similarity because the communities contain many overlapping structures.